razash10/Etch-A-Sketch/README.md

 # Etch-A-Sketch
-This repo is part of The Odin Project - JavaScript Foundations Course
+This repo is part of The Odin Project - JavaScript Foundations Course.